apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 ## Pulsar Sink

-Pulsar sink supports writing records into one or more Pulsar topics or a specified list of Pulsar partitions.
+Pulsar Sink supports writing records into one or more Pulsar topics or a specified list of Pulsar partitions.

 {{< hint info >}}
 This part describes the Pulsar sink based on the new